 It's only natural that many investors, especially those who are new to the game, prefer to buy shares in 'sexy' stocks with a good story, even if those businesses lose money.
 But the reality is that when a company loses money each year, for long enough, its investors will usually take their share of those losses.

 So if you're like me, you might be more interested in profitable, growing companies, like Coastal Financial (NASDAQ:CCB).
 While that doesn't make the shares worth buying at any price, you can't deny that successful capitalism requires profit, eventually.
 In comparison, loss making companies act like a sponge for capital - but unlike such a sponge they do not always produce something when squeezed.

-As one of my mentors once told me, share price follows earnings per share (EPS).
+The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
 That makes EPS growth an attractive quality for any company.
-As a tree reaches steadily for the sky, Coastal Financial's EPS has grown 28% each year, compound, over three years.
-As a general rule, we'd say that if a company can keep up that sort of growth, shareholders will be smiling.
+As a tree reaches steadily for the sky, Coastal Financial's EPS has grown 34% each year, compound, over three years.
+If the company can sustain that sort of growth, we'd expect shareholders to come away winners.

 I like to see top-line growth as an indication that growth is sustainable, and I look for a high earnings before interest and taxation (EBIT) margin to point to a competitive moat (though some companies with low margins also have moats).
-I note that Coastal Financial's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-While we note Coastal Financial's EBIT margins were flat over the last year, revenue grew by a solid 29% to US$46m.
-That's progress.
+Not all of Coastal Financial's revenue this year is revenue from operations, so keep in mind the revenue and margin numbers I've used might not be the best representation of the underlying business.
+Coastal Financial maintained stable EBIT margins over the last year, all while growing revenue 32% to US$65m.
+That's a real positive.

 Are Coastal Financial Insiders Aligned With All Shareholders?